posmlab/getting-started/MuscleModeling.md

 If you generate some 1D and 2D plots, you’ll also notice that the LaMSA plot is contrasted with direct actuation.
 Direct actuation shows what would happen if the mass was propelled by the loading motor instead of the spring.

 Let’s now look at each of the motors.
-Generate a few kienamtics and 1D plots with each, look at their code, draw the muscle they represent (like the diagram from Thelen), and write a good circumstance to use them.
+Generate a few kinematics and 1D plots with each, look at their code, draw the muscle they represent (like the diagram from Thelen), and write a good circumstance to use them.

 <details open>
    <summary>